-This allows you to turn on or off buffer under run protection on the writer.
-You may prefer to turn this off to guarantee a clean copy prior to replicating.
+This allows you to turn on or off buffer under run protection.
+When buffer under run protect is used by the drive it will create a hidden link from if/when it looses the data stream during burning to when it regains the data stream back on the burned disc.
+This can show up as error on the disc even though the disc is fully readable.
+You may prefer to turn this off to guaranty a clean copy prior to replicating.